TroelsMortensen/CodeLabs/Tutorials/BlazorTodoTutorialPart1/009 File context.md

             Id = 5,
         },
     };
-    Todos = ts.ToList();
+    todos = ts.ToList();
     SaveChanges();
 }
 ```
 In the above method an array of Todos are created.
 Notice here, we manually set the Id of each todo.
 We only do this for this specific dummy data.
-In the end the array is stored in the `Todos` property.
+In the end the array is stored in the `todos` field.
 And then we call a currently-non-existing method, `SaveChanges`.

 ### Save changes
 The purpose of this method is to take the content of the `Todos` field, and put into the file.